top of page

 Introduction

 In the ever-evolving digital landscape, ensuring the security of our computer systems has become paramount.
 Among the many security measures in place, Data Execution Prevention (DEP) stands as a crucial defense mechanism.
 DEP plays a vital role in safeguarding our systems from malicious attacks and exploits.
-In this blog post, we will delve into the concept of DEP, its significance, and how it contributes to enhancing computer security.

 What is Data Execution Prevention?